-The structure of the steel is easy to be affected by cold and hot working, which will change the structure and affect the mechanical properties of the steel.
+The structure of steel is susceptible to changes from cold and hot working, which can affect its mechanical properties.

 7. Cold working induced martensite transformation point Md (30/50)

-It refers to the temperature at which 50%α martensite is generated after cold deformation of 30% of the true strain, indicating that the higher the content of alloy elements in austenitic stainless steel, the lower the martensite transformation point Md (30/50).
+The martensite transformation point (Md(30/50)) is the temperature at which 50% of the material undergoes martensite transformation after undergoing 30% true strain from cold deformation.
+The higher the content of alloy elements in austenitic stainless steel, the lower the martensite transformation point.

-It is not easy to produce induced martensite during cold working deformation, and the degree of cold work hardening is small.
+Austenitic stainless steel with a lower martensite transformation point is less prone to induced martensite during cold working and has a low degree of cold work hardening.

-For SUS430 steel, there will be no structural transformation during the process of deformation, and its cold work hardening phenomenon is all caused by the increase of dislocations.
+SUS430 steel does not undergo structural transformation during deformation and its cold work hardening is solely caused by an increase in dislocations.